Rolodex organiser from Shutterstock

 While very technical, and far from sexy, underlying directory services are vital for the next generation of intranet and portal projects.

-The starting point for intranet and portal teams must be to engage in discussions with IT about these platforms, to gain a clear understanding of what is in place, and how it works.
+The starting point for intranet teams must be to engage in discussions with IT about these platforms, to gain a clear understanding of what is in place, and how it works.

-The necessary improvements to these underlying platforms must start well in advance of the intranet or portal work, and managed as a joint IT/business project.
+The necessary improvements to these underlying platforms must start well in advance of the intranet work, and managed as a joint IT/business project.
 Only then will true personalisation become possible.